steve-ongera/insurance_company_website/README.md

 ## License

-This project is proprietary software owned by Insure Insurance Company.
+This project is proprietary software owned by skywave Insurance Company.
 All rights reserved.

 ---

-**Insure Insurance Company** - Protecting what matters most since 2020.
+**skywave Insurance Company** - Protecting what matters most since 2020.